dlford/quokka/README.md

       ![Quokka Keyboard](img/complete.jpg)

-    - Plate Case
+    - Plated Case

-      _Note: If using the spacers, assemble without switches and install them last, using the bottom spacer with the wide end against the bottom plate, and the top spacer with the wide end against the PCB._
+      _Note: If using the 3D printed plate spacers, assemble without switches and install them last, using the bottom spacer with the wide end against the bottom plate, and the top spacer with the wide end against the PCB._

       1. Install M2x8mm stand-offs on the bottom of the plates in the mounting holes